 Some of them, like the Louvre Museum, is located in the sumptuous building that used to house the French royal family, before being turned into, what is today, the biggest museum in the world.

 Others, like the Petit Palais, were built for the 1900’s Universal Exhibition and are one of the few buildings built to the event that were not destroyed after the fair, and are still being used today, housing the City of Paris Museum of Fine Arts.

-Indeed there are museums for all kind of people and all kind of interests.
-To visit all of them you would need a lot of time, but if you are visit Paris for just few days, you might want to pick the most important and famous ones, and make a quick visit.
-To help you choosing the must visit museum in Paris, here goes a list of 10 museums you just can’t miss!
+Indeed, in Paris, there are museums for all kinds of people and all kinds of interests.
+To visit all of them you would need a lot of time, but if you are visiting Paris for just a few days you might want to pick the most important and famous ones and make a quick visit.
+To help you choose the must-visit museums in Paris, here goes a list of 10 museums you just can’t miss!

 Musée de l’Orangerie

-Located in the Place de la Concorde, really close to Louvre, Musée de l’Orangerie is a art gallery exhibiting impressionist and post-impressionist paintings, famous by its murals painted by Monet, the gallery also contains works by famous artists like Picasso, Modigliani and Renoir.
+Located in the Place de la Concorde, really close to Louvre, Musée de l’Orangerie is an art gallery exhibiting impressionist and post-impressionist paintings, famous for its murals painted by Monet, the gallery also contains works by famous artists like Picasso, Modigliani, and Renoir.